kevinsimorangkir21/Tugas-Besar-PBO/README.md

 </div>

 ## **Instalation Steps**

+### The following is the Game LOST installation flow

 <li> Install Python 3.6 or higher </li>
 <li> Install python-pip or python3-pip </li>
 <li> Open terminal where you want ti clone the repository and run the following command : </li>